fommil/fpmortals/manuscript/introduction.md

 provided as an explicit input: our functions are deterministic and pure.
 We not only get to abstract over execution environment, but we also get to dramatically improve the repeatability - and performance - of our tests.
-For example, we are free to implement `Terminal` without any interactions with a real console.
+We are free to implement `Terminal` without any interactions with a real console.

 Of course we cannot write an application devoid of interaction with the world.
 In FP we push the code that deals with side effects to the